betfair/cougar-documentation/getting-started.md

 This guide is intended as a 5 minute guide to getting a service up and running with Cougar.
 Cougar has a rich set of features which we couldn't hope to cover in such a manner, so for other guides and references, please check out our [documentation hub](documentation.html).

+We're going to create an initial Cougar based project, define and implement an operation on a service interface, run it and call it.

 Basic project structure
 -----------------------